·StorageOwnerAdvisor Team

 Website fundamentals

-• Mobile-responsive web design that loads in under three seconds
+• Mobile-responsive design that loads in under three seconds

-• Clear, prominent calls-to-action (CTA) for reservations, quotes, and contact
+• Clear calls to action for reservations, quotes, and contact

 • Unit size guide with photos and pricing